anelook/kafka-first-steps/README.rst

 In this demo we'll look at partitions and offsets.

 1. You should have the producer ``Shopitopia.simpleProducer`` already running.
-2. Start ``Shopitopia.consPartitions``, this is our consumer, in addition to the message body, it outputs information about partitions and offsets for every partition.
+2. Start ``Shopitopia.consPartitions``, this is a consumer, where in addition to the message body, we output information about partitions and offsets for every message.
 3. Also, try out the consumer ``Shopitopia.consFiltered`` which outputs results for a single customer.
 You can see that currently the messages that are related to a single customer are spread across all partitions.
 4. Terminate the producers and consumers that are running.